bugen/pypipe/README.md

 6       BOB     0       1999-05-01      24      SPONGE  DEMOSPONGE
 ```

 Using the `-j, --json` option allows you to decode each line as JSON.
-The decoded result can be obtained as a dictionary `dic`.
+The decoded result can be obtained as `dic`.
 ```sh
 $ cat staff.jsonlines.txt |ppp -j 'dic["Name"]'
 Simba